-No one wants to suffer.
+No one wants to suffer, but it’s generally accepted that life is pain.
 As a general rule, people like to avoid hurt and pain as much as possible.
 As a species, humans want a painless existence so much that scientists make a living trying to create it.

 But would a world without pain truly be painless?
 It’s unlikely.
 In fact, it would probably be painful exactly for that reason.

-Without the feeling of pain, people won’t be aware of dangerous situations—what should or shouldn’t do for survival.
+Without the feeling of pain, people wouldn’t be aware of dangerous situations—what they should or shouldn’t do for survival.
+The fact that life is pain is ultimately a good thing for all of us, and here’s why.

 In the same way, pain within human bodies can serve as a warning that something is not right.
 Because you know what it is to feel “well,” you know what it is to feel poorly.